carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``fcmp``' instruction returns a boolean value or vector of boolean values based on comparison of its operands.

-If the operands are floating point scalars, then the result type is a boolean (:ref:`i1 <t_integer>`).
+If the operands are floating-point scalars, then the result type is a boolean (:ref:`i1 <t_integer>`).

-If the operands are floating point vectors, then the result type is a vector of boolean with the same number of elements as the operands being compared.
+If the operands are floating-point vectors, then the result type is a vector of boolean with the same number of elements as the operands being compared.